Chart Color Schemes

 AreaSearch analysis reveals Padstow Heights significantly outperforming the majority of regions assessed nationwide

-However, professional & technical services are under-represented at 8.1%, compared to Greater Sydney's 11.5%.
-The predominantly residential area appears to offer limited local employment opportunities.
-Between September 2024 and September 2025, employment increased by 3.7% while the labour force grew by 3.8%, keeping unemployment broadly flat.
-In comparison, Greater Sydney recorded employment growth of 2.1% with a slight increase in unemployment to 4.4%.
-State-level data from November 25 shows NSW employment contracted slightly by 0.03%, with an unemployment rate of 3.9%, compared to the national average of 4.3%.
-Jobs and Skills Australia's national employment forecasts, released in May-25, project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Padstow Heights' employment mix suggests local employment should grow by 6.5% over five years and 13.4% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+However, professional & technical services are under-represented at 8.1% compared to Greater Sydney's 11.5%.
+The area appears to offer limited local employment opportunities based on Census data.
+Over the 12 months to September 2025, employment increased by 3.7% while labour force increased by 3.9%, causing the unemployment rate to rise by 0.1 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Padstow Heights's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment